222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 Q4 January 1 – March 31 May 15

-Freelancers can deduct necessary business-related expenses to reduce taxable income.
+Freelancers can deduct necessary business-related expenses to minimize tax burden.
 Common deductions include:

 • Electricity and water bills